decisionrubric/decisionrubric/posts/uncertainties-of-sustainability-innovation.md

 One way to approach this would be to survey the "low carbon" investments of major energy companies.
 Another would be to survey the characteristics of ESG programs of pledging companies.

 Top down, I would expect to find a few taxonomies - from US government sources, the [EU]( https://finance.ec.europa.eu/sustainable-finance/tools-and-standards/eu-taxonomy-sustainable-activities_en), [the UK]( https://www.greenfinanceinstitute.co.uk/wp-content/uploads/2022/10/GTAG-Advice-on-the-development-of-a-UK-Green-Taxonomy.pdf), the UN, and from advocacy organizations.
-The EU taxonomy, at first glance, looks both rigorous and quite burley.
+The EU taxonomy, at first glance, looks both rigorous and quite burly.

 To look at categories of climate impact, “Our World in Data” charts global greenhouse gas (GHG) emissions by sector, provides [discussion](https://ourworldindata.org/emissions-by-sector) and a